nabilrrhmn/siem-ssh-bruteforce-linux/README.md

 - Translation of attacker behavior into detection logic
 - Mapping of detections to Wazuh SIEM rules
 - SOC-level alert investigation and response workflow
+- Translation of hands-on attack labs into SIEM detections

 ## Repository Structure